STOR-i/sgmcmc/README.md

 It's recommended you start [here](https://stor-i.github.io/sgmcmc///articles/sgmcmc.html).
 This getting started page outlines the general structure of the package and its usage.

-There's also worked examples for the following models (these will be extended as the package matures)
+There's also worked examples for the following models (these will be extended as the package matures):
  - [Multivariate Gaussian](https://stor-i.github.io/sgmcmc///articles/mvGauss.html)
  - [Gaussian Mixture](https://stor-i.github.io/sgmcmc///articles/gaussMixture.html)
  - [Logistic Regression](https://stor-i.github.io/sgmcmc///articles/logisticRegression.html)

-Finally full details of the API can be found [here](https://stor-i.github.io/sgmcmc///reference/index.html)
+Finally full details of the API can be found [here](https://stor-i.github.io/sgmcmc///reference/index.html).

-For the source code, and bug reporting, see the [Github page](https://github.com/STOR-i/sgmcmc)
+For the source code, and bug reporting, see the [Github page](https://github.com/STOR-i/sgmcmc).

 ## Issues Running Examples